Dragonicity/dragonviews/README.md

 # Dragonviews

-> Include a copyright notice where appropriate by referring to the gem copyright method:
+> Include a copyright notice where appropriate in your application
-> @copyright = DragonViews::Renderer.copyright "Dragons", "All rights reserved"

 ## Installation